magicalapi/magicalapi-python/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-this is a Python client that provides easy access to the [MagicalAPI.com][website-url] services, fully type annotated, and asynchonous.
+This is a Python client that provides easy access to the [MagicalAPI.com][website-url] services, fully type annotated, and asynchronous.

 <!-- `magical-api`, `python-library`, `MagicalAPI`, `MagicalAPI Python Client` -->